 Sunscreen: you need sunscreen or a sunburn lotion to keep your skin protected from harmful UV rays.
 When exposed to the sun on a beach, you will suffer sunburns, and it would spoil your holiday mood completely.

-Classic hat: don on one of the classic hats to protect your face from sunrays.
+Classic hat: don on one of the classic hats to protect your face from sun rays.
 Wearing a hat also gives you a royal look, and if you like one, you need to wear a hat for sure.
-Pairing a hat with long gown will add to your style as well.
+Pairing a hat with a long gown will add to your style as well.

-Towelettes: towelettes are small square shaped wet papers that are often used your face and hands.
+Towelettes: towelettes are small square-shaped wet papers that are often used on your face and hands.
 There might be times when you don't find clean water.
-Towelettes come handy in such situations.
+Towelettes come in handy in such situations.
 These hand wipes can also be used after finishing your meal.